salemove/jaeger-client-ruby/README.md

 Set `sampler` to `Jaeger::Client::Samplers::Ratelimiting.new(max_traces_per_second: 100)`

+#### GuaranteedThroughputProbabilistic sampler

+`GuaranteedThroughputProbabilistic` is a sampler that guarantees a throughput by using a Probabilistic sampler and Ratelimiting sampler The Ratelimiting sampler is used to establish a lower_bound so that every operation is sampled at least once in the time interval defined by the lower_bound.

+Set `sampler` to `Jaeger::Client::Samplers::GuaranteedThroughputProbabilistic.new(lower_bound: 10, rate: 0.001)`

 ### Zipkin HTTP B3 compatible header propagation

 Jaeger Tracer supports Zipkin B3 Propagation HTTP headers, which are used by a lot of Zipkin tracers.
 This means that you can use Jaeger in conjunction with OpenZipkin tracers.